Numerators in Parametric Representations of Feynman Diagrams: Applications to the Wess--Zumino model

+A more graphical proof is possible, grouping the terms in~$U_K$ with respect to their dependence on $x_1$, $x_2$, $x_3$ as is done in \cite[Lemma~22]{BrSc10}.
+A similar formula can be given for~$U^{4.5}$.

+The resulting expression, of degree 6, has 729 terms and is too large to print here, but can be found in our supplementary material in file \emph{FZ$33$}.
+Using the symmetry of the expression, a~description with words is possible, the interested reader can find it in Appendix~\ref{N4}.

-\subsection{Setting for the four loop primitive divergence.}
+\subsection{Setting for the four loop primitive divergence}

 At the following perturbative order, there is also a single contributing diagram with a highly symmetric completion, the cube.
-In this case, it will be convenient to have a graphical representation of the diagram, even if the plane drawing has not the full symmetry of the diagram.
-The indexation of the edges is chosen in order to make explicit a symmetry of our computation.
+In this case, it will be convenient to have a graphical representation of the diagram, even if the plane drawing does not have the full symmetry of the diagram.
+The indexes of the edges are chosen in order to make explicit a symmetry of our computation\looseness=1

 The generic way of determining the numerator would be to choose one particular edge, say~1, as the special one, with all its neighbours bosonic.
-The possible decorations of the diagram are therefore a fermionic loop of six edges (3,4,6,8,10,11), two with a fermionic loop of four and one auxiliary field (loop 3,4,6,7 and 10 or loop 7,8,10,11 and 4) and three with three auxiliary fields (4,8,11 and 3,6,10 and 4,7,10).
+The possible decorations of the diagram are therefore a fermionic loop of six edges (3, 4, 6, 8, 10, 11), two with a fermionic loop of four and one auxiliary field (loop 3, 4, 6, 7 and 10 or loop 7, 8, 10, 11 and 4) and three with three auxiliary fields (4, 8, 11 and 3, 6, 10 and 4, 7, 10).
 However, the same numerator can be obtained with only one fermionic loop of six and two configuration of three auxiliary fields, involving only the even numbered edges, giving a simpler path to the numerator.
-This have the added advantage of making a six-fold symmetry explicit.
+This has the added advantage of making a six-fold symmetry explicit.

-Let us start with the fermionic loop, \(\Tr( \dirp_2\dirp_4\dirp_6\dirp_8\dirp_{10}\dirp_{12}) \).
-Then \(p_2\) and \(p_{12}\) can be expressed through momentum conservation respectively as \(p_4 - p_3\) and \(p_{10} - p_{11}\).
-We therefore obtain four terms, three of which can be simplified from the identity \(\not\! q \not\! q = q^2 \mathbb I\).
-The trace of the product of two terms just gives the scalar product with a factor 2 due to the chiral trace, \(\Tr ( \not\!q \not\!r) = 2 \, q\cdot r\), while the identity \(p_6 = p_7 + p_8\) can then be used to express the trace of products of 4 terms with closed loops.
-We therefore have:
+Let us start with the fermionic loop, $\Tr( \dirp_2\dirp_4\dirp_6\dirp_8\dirp_{10}\dirp_{12}) $.
+Then $p_2$ and $p_{12}$ can be expressed through momentum conservation respectively as $p_4 - p_3$ and $p_{10} - p_{11}$.
+We therefore obtain four terms, three of which can be simplified from the identity ${\not q \not q} = q^2 \mathbb I$.
+The trace of the product of two terms just gives the scalar product with a factor 2 due to the chiral trace, ${\Tr ( \not q \not r)} = 2 q\cdot r$, while the identity $p_6 = p_7 + p_8$ can then be used to express the trace of products of 4 terms with closed loops.
+We therefore have